 If you are at a meeting, you should have a pen, this can be used to poke or stab.
 You might also have a letter opener or a paper weight.

-A belt, hat or coat can be used in self defense.
+A belt, hat a coat, or a tray can be used in self defense.
 The key is to think creatively and be quick on your feet.